jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 typosquatting or brandjacking techniques.
-The technique involves a bad actor determining the names of proprietary (inner source) packages utilized by a companys production application.
+The technique involves a bad actor determining the names of proprietary (inner source) packages utilized by a company’s production application.
-4 arxiv.orgpdf2005\.09535\.pdf
+4  arxiv.org/pdf/2005\.09535\.pdf
 5  12,000 statistic counts PyPI and npm 5k package flood as a single attack; not multiple attacks.
 Equipped with this information, the bad actor then publishes a malicious package using the exact same name, and a newer semantic version, to a